knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 While the shared data plane approach is good for most of the cases, there might be some cases where you would like to have the data plane not shared.

+One use case is when you would not like the dispatcher living in `knative-eventing` namespace to talk to the subscribers in other namespaces or, similarly, if you would not like a single ingress deployment to talk to multiple Apache Kafka systems.

-One use case is when you see the potential of a [noisy neighbors problem](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors).
+Another case is when you see the potential of a [noisy neighbors problem](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors).
 There might be broker instances which receive tremendous amount of load and this might reduce the performance of other brokers.

-Another use case is when you would like to restrict traffic in a self-service manner using Istio.
+Finally, one other use case is when you would like to restrict traffic in a self-service manner using Istio.
 As documented in [Protect a Knative Broker by using JSON Web Token (JWT) and Istio](https://knative.dev/docs/eventing/brokers/broker-admin-config-options/#protect-a-knative-broker-by-using-json-web-token-jwt-and-istio), you can use Istio to restrict traffic based on the URL paths of the broker addresses.
 However, for the shared data plane approach, the Istio injection label `istio-injection=enabled` needs to be added to the `knative-eventing` namespace.
 Similarly, the `AuthorizationPolicy` object needs to be created in the `knative-eventing` namespace as the Broker service is created there.

 In isolated data plane mode however, the data plane is created in the user namespace.
 Thus, it is convenient to configure Istio in the user namespace.
 This way, the Istio configuration is not shared with other users.
 Also, the `AuthorizationPolicy` object can be created in the user namespace in a self-service manner.

-## Disdvantages
+## Conclusion

+In this blog post, we have seen how to use the new `KafkaNamespaced` broker class.
+We have seen some use cases where the isolated data plane mode might be useful.

+It is also important to understand that although the isolated data plane approach is useful in some cases, it is more resource intensive.
+Thus, it is recommended to use the shared data plane approach unless you have a good reason to use the isolated data plane approach.

+More information about the `KafkaNamespaced` broker class, its limitations and its configuration options can be found in the [documentation](https://knative.dev/docs/eventing/brokers/broker-types/kafka-broker/#configuring-the-order-of-delivered-events).